Sayed-Afnan-Khazi/whimsical-captions/README.md

 ## Technologies Used

 - HTML and CSS for the design.
-- The frontend was built using ReactJS (create-react-app)
+- The frontend was built using ReactJS (create-react-app).
 - The backend was built using NodeJS and ExpressJS.
 - Google's Gemini API for caption generation using Gemini with vision.